DSP-on-Wine/red-wine-quality/README.md

 3. **Execute the Notebook Cells:**

-   Execute the cells in the notebook sequentially to send a POST request to the FastAPI server with sample input data.
+   Execute the cells in the notebook sequentially to send a POST request to the FastAPI server with sample input data for both single and batch prediction jobs.

 4. **Check the Prediction:**